LucasNgWeiJie/SC3020_db_project_1/README.md

 - `REB_home` - Home team rebounds (integer)
 - `HOME_TEAM_WINS` - 1 if home team wins, 0 otherwise (integer)

+## Additional Indexes / B+ Trees

+In addition to the required FT_PCT_home B+ tree, we also built indexes for:
+- FG_PCT_home
+- TEAM_ID_home
+- PTS_home
+These indexes were implemented to demonstrate that our B+ tree component works across different attribute types.

 ## Compilation and Usage

 ### Prerequisites (Windows)